pc942/cv_challenge_apt_4201/README.md

 ### **Part 2: Solution Approach & Challenges**

-We try three different models known for their high accuracy in classification tasks: YOLOv11x-cls (ultralytics), swinv2-tiny-patch4-window8-256 (huggingface/microsoft), swinv2-small-w8_3rdparty_in1k-256px (mmdet).
+We try three different models known for their high accuracy in classification tasks: YOLOv11x-cls (ultralytics), swinv2-tiny-patch4-window8-256 (huggingface/microsoft), swinv2-small-w8_3rdparty_in1k-256px (mmcv).

 The challenge had normalization statistics with mean and standard deviation of the dataset.
 It is useful when you're training from scratch by effectiely preventing large difference in pixel values causing slow convergence.
 But for our models, we don't use those.
 Or also useful when you're fine tuning on a dataset very different from pre-train dataset.
 We instead use mean and standard deviation of the dataset the model was pre-trained on.
 Our models are already pretrained on millions of images and using a new normalization statistics might cause the pre-trained models' features and weight not reusable for our model.
 The weights are optimized for a different normalization statistic.